OlivierLD/ROB/http-tiny-server/CASE_STUDY.md

 - From the directory you did the `gradle test` from, you want to see the test results, from a browser running on a laptop, which is not where the tests have been running.
 - If the IP address of the _server_ where the tests have been running is `192.168.1.18`, you'd like to reach a url like <http://192.168.1.18:9876/build/reports/tests/test/index.html> ...

 This requires some kind of small HTTP server, to serve this HTTP request.
+The server will have - obviously - to be running on the box the `gradle test` has been performed on, the one with the IP address `192.168.1.18` here.

-And several options are available.
+Several options are available.

 ## Python
-Port default value is 8000, if the variable (`HTTP_PORT` below) is not set.
+Port default value is 8000, if the variable `HTTP_PORT` (see below) is not set.
 ```text
 $ HTTP_PORT=8000
 $ python3 -m http.server ${HTTP_PORT}